at Paris Las Vegas

-ICAS will offer nearly 70 different educational sessions during the 2013 ICAS Convention.
-The topics and the format of this extensive education program have been fine-tuned during the 40+ years that ICAS has been running this important education event.
+ICAS will once again offer dozens of different educational sessions during the 2016 ICAS Convention.
+The topics and the format of this extensive education program have been fine-tuned during the nearly 50 years that ICAS has been running this important education event.
 Indeed, long before the ICAS Convention included a trade show and exhibit hall, ICAS members were attending this annual business meeting to meet, discuss and learn from one another.

-Educational programming includes everything from a pre-convention, day-long, information-packed introductory workshop on air show air/ground operations to a series of 70 hour-long break-out sessions conducted throughout the convention.
-And the education program for the 2013 ICAS Convention will include some of our perennially most popular sessions, as well as a large number of new programs designed to help you look at the air show industry from a somewhat different perspective.
+Educational programming includes everything from a pre-convention, day-long, information-packed introductory workshop on air show air/ground operations to a series of hour-long break-out sessions conducted throughout the event.
+And the education program for the 2016 ICAS Convention will include some of our perennially most popular sessions, as well as a large number of new programs designed to help you look at the air show industry from a somewhat different perspective.

 Dress for the ICAS Convention